 The DOOGEE Y100 Pro is online at around 100 Euro and it is currently possible to buy it for yourself 88 Euros on Everbuying (instead of 105) thanks to the coupon Y100PRO, thus saving more than 17 Euro | Shop

 DOOGEE Y100 Pro Box

-Let's start by taking a quick look at the contents of the box which, in addition to the smartphone, contains a second film, the fast guide (not very useful - more than anything else in short, describes the smartphone), the European 1 Ampere charger, USB cable and in-ear headphones.
-These, unfortunately, do not have spare rubber pads, so we have to like them as they are, however the audio quality is not bad at all, moreover the cable is flat to avoid intertwining.
+Let's start by taking a quick look at the contents of the box which, in addition to the smartphone, contains a second film, the quick guide (not very useful - more than anything else describes the smartphone in short), the 1 Ampere European charger, USB cable and in-ear headphones.
+These, unfortunately, do not have spare rubber pads, so we have to like them as they are, however the audio quality is not bad at all, and the cable is flat to prevent tangling.

 PHOTO - Click to enlarge

 Features | 8